asuivelentine/call_notify/README.md

 ---

-### This will allow you to connect your android phone to your computer.
+### This library will allow you to connect your android phone to your computer.

 It's written in rust and you will get notified whenever there is an incomming or outgoing call